 "We have a wide variety of faculty from various industries and backgrounds who prepare our students for successful and exciting careers," he says.

-The School of Business also has an accounting club.
-Representatives from PwC and other accounting firms and organizations have come to the club’s meetings to speak to students about what their firms do and what it’s like to work in the finance space.
+The College of Business also has an Accounting Club.
+Representatives from PwC and other accounting firms and organizations have come to the club's meetings to speak to students about what their firms do and what it's like to work in the finance space.

 In 2015, Rosanna Crocitto attained a bachelor's degree in economics with a minor in accounting from Saint Leo.
 She earned an International and Experiential MBA from the university the following year.
 For the past year and a half, she has proudly worked as a tax process specialist at PwC.